Education

 Month 3 $3,700 Barely noticeable.
 This is where most people quit.

 Month 6 $6,800 Starting to feel real.
-Your weekly gains are getting bigger in dollar terms.
+The weekly numbers are bigger in dollars now.

 Why Most Traders Never Get Here

 • Overtrading after a win.
-You hit 5% by Wednesday and keep trading.
-You give it back by Friday.
-The week ends at 1% instead of 5%.
+You hit 5% by Wednesday and you keep clicking.
+By Friday you've given it back.
+Week ends at 1% instead of 5%.
+I've done this more times than I want to admit.

 • Revenge trading after a loss.
-One bad day wipes out a week of gains.
-Compounding works in reverse too: a 10% loss needs an 11% gain just to break even.
+One bad day eats a whole week of gains.
+Compounding works in reverse too -- a 10% loss needs an 11% gain just to get back to flat.

 • Sizing up too fast.
-Your account grows, so you increase risk.
-One blown trade resets months of progress.
+The account's growing, so you increase size.
+One blown trade resets months of progress in an afternoon.

 • Impatience.
-Month 3 doesn't look impressive.
-The account went from $2K to $3.7K.
-That doesn't change your life, so you try to force bigger returns and blow up.
+Month 3 looks like nothing. $2K turned into $3.7K and that doesn't change your life, so you start forcing bigger returns and blow up.
+The whole curve is in the back half.

 How to Actually Compound

 Hit your 3-5% for the week?
-Walk away.
-Protecting gains is how compounding works.
-Every extra trade past your target is risk without purpose.
+Done.
+Close the platform.
+Protecting gains is what makes compounding work.
+Every trade past the target is risk without purpose.

-Keep risk per trade constant as a percentage.
+Keep risk per trade as a percentage, not a dollar amount.

 Have a max daily loss.

-If you're down 2% on a day, you're done.
-No exceptions.
-One terrible day can undo two good weeks.
+Down 2% on the day, you're done.
+No "one more trade".
+One terrible day undoes two good weeks.
 Protecting capital is protecting your compound curve.

 Track it weekly, not daily.

 Daily P&L swings mess with your head.
 Zoom out.
 Are you hitting your weekly target most weeks?
-That's all that matters for the compound math to work.
+That's the question that matters for compounding.

 Consistency comes from knowing what works and doing more of it.
-A daily trading journal and weekly review process are how you refine your edge over time.
+A daily journal and a weekly review are how you actually refine an edge over time.

 A Reality Check

-These numbers assume perfect consistency, no withdrawals, and no losing weeks.
-Real trading has drawdowns, slumps, and bad months.
-The point isn't that you'll hit exactly $530K in three years.
-The point is:
+These numbers assume perfect consistency, no withdrawals, no losing weeks.
+Real trading isn't that.
+There are drawdowns.
+Slumps.
+Months where nothing works.
+You're not going to hit exactly $530K in three years.
+The point isn't the number, it's this:

-• The difference between "good" and "great" consistency is life-changing over time
+• The gap between "good" and "great" consistency is life-changing once you let it run.

-• Protecting your capital and your gains is more important than finding the next trade
+• Protecting capital and protecting gains matter more than finding the next trade.

 Trading is a long game.
 The traders who understand compounding play it that way.
-The ones who don't are looking for shortcuts and blowing up accounts.
+The ones who don't are looking for shortcuts.
+They're also the ones blowing up accounts.

 Want help building the consistency that makes compounding work?